ten-protocol/ten-whitepaper/whitepaper.md

-# TEN (formerly Obscuro)
+# TEN
 **Confidential Smart Contracts for Ethereum**

 > /TENː/
 > 1. 天 (Japanese) Heaven; sky; the celestial;
 > 2. **T**he **E**ncrypted **N**etwork.

-V0.10.0, November 2021
+V0.20.0, June 2025
 _Note: This document is under development, so please check for updates.
-Some diagrams will refer to the former name_
+Some diagrams will refer to the former name (Obscuro)_

 James Carlyle, Tudor Malene, Cais Manai, Neal Shah, Gavin Thomas, Roger Willis; with significant additional [contributors](./appendix#contributors).

 # Abstract
-We present TEN, a decentralised Ethereum Layer 2 Rollup protocol designed to achieve data confidentiality, computational privacy and prevent [Maximal Extractable Value (MEV)](https://ethereum.org/en/developers/docs/mev/) by leveraging hardware-based [Trusted Execution Environments (TEE)](https://en.wikipedia.org/wiki/Trusted_execution_environment).
+We present TEN, a next-generation Ethereum Layer 2 rollup protocol that introduces data confidentiality, computational privacy, and resistance to [Maximal Extractable Value (MEV)](https://ethereum.org/en/developers/docs/mev/) by leveraging hardware-based [Trusted Execution Environments (TEEs)](https://en.wikipedia.org/wiki/Trusted_execution_environment).

-The design of TEN ensures that hardware manufacturers do not have to be trusted for the safety of the ledger.
-If one manufacturer turns malicious or there is a breach in the TEE technology, the protocol falls back to the behaviour of a public blockchain that preserves the ledger's integrity but makes the transactions public.

-The design also focuses on preserving privacy for the limited period when it matters most, which removes the need for a privacy technique that is robust against all adversaries in perpetuity.

-TEN sits in what we believe is a sweet spot between the existing [rollup-based L2 offerings](https://ethereum.org/en/developers/docs/scaling/layer-2-rollups/) Optimistic and ZK Rollups.
-The use of [confidential computing techniques](https://www.intel.co.uk/content/www/uk/en/security/confidential-computing.html) coupled with economic incentives allows TEN to retain the performance and programming model simplicity of Optimistic rollups, and on top of that attain confidentiality, short withdrawal periods, and address MEV.
+TEN represents a significant advancement in the design of decentralised systems by restoring data access controls, a foundational feature of Web2 that Web3 largely abandoned in the pursuit of transparency.
+In early computing, users interacted with isolated desktop machines.
+The internet ushered in a new paradigm: shared data and remote computation, gated by fine-grained access control.
+Platforms like Facebook and eBay flourished under this model.
+However, as Web3 reimagined the internet with open-state, composable systems, it discarded the principle of controlled data visibility—limiting its ability to support sensitive, real-world use cases.

+By integrating programmable encryption, TEEs, and an Ethereum-compatible execution environment, TEN reintroduces access control into a fully decentralised setting.
+This enables encrypted, autonomous, and composable smart contracts that preserve user and application privacy without sacrificing decentralisation or composability.
+The protocol supports private shared state, confidential transactions, and short withdrawal periods, while maintaining the simplicity and performance characteristics of Optimistic rollups.

+Importantly, TEN’s trust model does not require perpetual belief in any single hardware vendor.
+If a TEE is compromised or a manufacturer behaves maliciously, the system gracefully degrades into a transparent blockchain, preserving ledger integrity while forfeiting privacy—a fallback consistent with the ethos of credible neutrality.

+TEN is not just a technical improvement; it represents a shift in what Web3 can become.
+With support for autonomous AI agents, composable encrypted dApps, and robust MEV protection, TEN unlocks applications previously thought infeasible in decentralised contexts.
+In doing so, TEN closes the gap between Web2's functionality and Web3's promise—offering the best of both worlds, only better.

 # Motivation
-Public blockchain networks have experienced a period of strong growth in 2020-2021, with new use-cases for smart contracts encompassing the finance and art worlds.
-Decentralised Finance (DeFi) has seen enormous inflows of capital, with the top applications seeing the equivalent of $10 billion (summer 2021) of liquidity added, and this has helped push the overall capitalisation of cryptoassets above $2 trillion (summer 2021).
-Meanwhile, _Non-Fungible Tokens_ (NFTs) surged in value to $10 billion (autumn 2021).

-Public blockchains rely on the entire network seeing all transactions in order to be able to validate them and secure the network.
-This makes them _transparency engines_.
-Unfortunately, this creates a front-running issue, known as _Maximal Extractable Value_ (MEV), where miners or stakers and block proposers may steal value by observing user transactions and then preempting them.
-For example, a miner or bot may observe a user's desire to buy an asset at market price with an automated market maker, insert their purchase ahead in the processing queue by paying a higher transaction fee, causing the price to go up for the user, and then sell their purchase at a higher price and extract a profit from the user.

-By some estimates, front-running was valued at $1.4 billion annually in early 2021.
-This means users of public blockchain networks are not deriving the full economic benefits of the technology.
-In addition, the transparent nature of the technology makes them inappropriate for many commercial and personal use-cases, where the confidential nature of interactions and deals should be maintained.

-TEN is a decentralised Ethereum Layer 2 Rollup protocol designed to address the above problems, introduce new use-cases, and unlock blockchain technology's full potential and economic advantages.
+Public blockchains have evolved significantly since the explosive growth period of 2020–2021, which saw DeFi and NFTs enter mainstream consciousness.
+In those years, DeFi protocols attracted over $100 billion in total value locked at their peak, and NFT markets surged to over $10 billion in trading volume.
+While these early use-cases validated the potential of programmable value, they also exposed structural limitations in blockchain architecture—most notably, the lack of data privacy and the exploitation of transaction ordering through Maximal Extractable Value (MEV).

+As of 2025, the blockchain space has matured.
+Institutions are exploring on-chain settlement, AI agents are participating in economic activity, and privacy is no longer a luxury — it is a requirement.
+Yet, most public blockchains still operate as transparency engines, where all data must be exposed in order to validate computation.
+This makes traditional blockchains unsuitable for use-cases requiring confidentiality, from private trading strategies to personal AI agents and personal identity.

+The MEV problem has also grown.
+While initially valued at ~$1.4 billion annually in 2021, MEV extraction techniques have since become more sophisticated, with sandwich attacks, liquidation sniping, and time-bandit exploits undermining user trust and draining capital from DeFi systems.
+The value captured through MEV by block proposers and searchers now exceeds $2 billion per year, highlighting the urgent need for architectural solutions.

+TEN is a new kind of Ethereum Layer 2 rollup that addresses these challenges head-on.
+It introduces confidential computing, encrypted transactions, and programmable access control using Trusted Execution Environments (TEEs) — a hardware-based privacy model trusted by hyperscalers, banks, and mobile providers.
+This enables smart contracts to operate with private shared state, reintroducing the concept of data access control to Web3.

+More than just fixing MEV, TEN expands what’s possible on-chain.
+From fully confidential DeFi protocols and dark pools, to AI-native gaming and autonomous agent marketplaces, TEN unlocks use-cases previously thought incompatible with blockchain.
+By enabling encrypted, composable dApps while preserving Ethereum compatibility, TEN opens a new chapter in the evolution of Web3—one where trustlessness, privacy, and programmability are no longer mutually exclusive.

 ## Differentiators
 * TEN leverages Ethereum, a public blockchain with the greatest adoption,  legitimacy, security, and liquidity, as a base layer to handle security and data availability and manage the inflow and outflow of value.